-وزارة التے Adapted from the text of the Vision Programs at https://vision2030.gov.sa/en and from the text that was drafted by the Ministry of Eq Council of Economic and Development Affairs as instructed by the Custodian of the Two Holy Mosques, King Salman.
-2023 -42445
+^{} Adapted from the text of the Vision Programs at https://vision2030.gov.sa/en and from the text that was drafted by the Council of Economic and Development Affairs as instructed by the Custodian of the Two Holy Mosques, King Salman.

 - B. 1.
 Choose one development in the text which will have been completed by 2030. - 2.
 Think about the impact this development will have on both your personal life and on society.
-Write your ideas in the organizer.

-3. Write an essay presenting your ideas and give some examples.
+Write your ideas in the organizer. - 3.
+Write an essay presenting your ideas and give some examples.

 The development that will have taken place by 2030:

 The impact on my life:

 The impact on society:

--1.2030 Education in 2030 Education in 2000 By 2030, the Vision Program will have made great progress in developing By 2030, the Vision Program will have made great proj more ways for us to learn effectively.
-I think that in addition to supporting teachers and students even more with resources and training, we will also teachers and students even more with resources.
-This will be helpful -0- teachers and students even more with resources and during the helpful teachers and students even more with resources und and the selection of th be able to learn from home via the use of computers.
-This and cannot get for people who live in remote areas or when a child is sick and cannot get for people who live in remote areas or when a community to school.
+Education in 2030

+By 2030, the Vision Program will have made great progress in developing more ways for us to learn effectively.
+I think that in addition to supporting teachers and students even more with resources and training, we will also be able to learn from home via the use of computers.
+This will be helpful for people who live in remote areas or when a child is sick and cannot get to school.
 There will be online classes and perhaps we will have project materials delivered by drones!